QMSS-G5072-2023/GetCollegeInfo/README.md

 ## Usage
  Obtains summary information on colleges throughout the United States, including admissions, tuition, demographics.
+ You must set up an API key at https://api.data.gov/signup/ More info on API at https://collegescorecard.ed.gov/data/documentation/

     Parameters:
     - college_name_input (str): The name of the college to be queried.